ShawnDEvans/smbmap/README.md

   --depth DEPTH         Traverse a directory tree to a specific depth

 File Content Search:
-  Options for searching the content of files
+  Options for searching the content of files (must run as root)

   -F PATTERN            File content search, -F '[Pp]assword' (requires admin
                         access to execute commands, and PowerShell on victim